Exploration for Astromers near $^{132}$Sn with the Canadian Penning Trap: Discussion

-In the case of $^{132}$Sb, the population of the isomeric state is negligible under both astrophysical scenarios considered.
+In the case of $^{132}$Sb, the population of the isomeric state is negligible under both astrophysical scenarios considered here.
 Radiative capture on the ground state of $^{131}$Sb favors the direct population of the $^{132}$Sb ground state, while production of the isomeric state is consistently suppressed at all temperatures.
 Moreover, the presence of nearby short-lived states at excitation energies of $E_x = 85.55$ keV and $E_x = 254.5$ keV \cite{ENSDF} facilitates rapid depopulation of the isomer, even at modest temperatures.
-Consequently, the isomeric state does not play a significant role in the nucleosynthesis of $^{132}$Sb, and the reaction flow proceeds predominantly through the ground state.
+Consequently, the isomeric state does not play a significant role in the nucleosynthesis of $^{132}$Sb.
+For the conditions studied in this work the reaction flow proceeds predominantly through the ground state.